 Unit 8: Expert Testimony

 Registration for this course requires the completion of Forensic Science Initiative’s “Science of Fingerprints” online course or the equivalent.
 If you register for this course before completing “Science of Fingerprints” or equivalent, your registration will be placed on hold until you complete the prerequisite course.
-Please contact the instructor, Anthony Iten, if you have questions about an equivalent to the "Science of Fingerprints".
+Please contact the instructor, Kelly Ayers, if you have questions about an equivalent to the "Science of Fingerprints".

 A printable version of the course content is available in PDF format in the course library for future reference.
 Course readings are also available in PDF format.